mjc-gh/yard-rails/README.md

 A YARD plugin for parsing the custom Ruby syntax added by Rails.

-Once yard-rails is installed, YARD will automatically load the plugin whenever the `yardoc` utility is run on a project.
+If you are using YARD >= 0.6, you will need to enable the plugin manually.
+Add the following line to your `.yardopts` file:

+    --plugin yard-rails

+For older versions of YARD, all plugins are loaded automatically.

 ## Features